tegola-hubs/tegola-hubs.github.com/tegola-history.md

 is over 300m up the side of [Beinn Sgritheall], and not an easy walk.
-Amazingly, one afternoon in very early January, a group of about eight residents of Arnisdale and Corran, all somewhat the worse for wear from [Hogmanay] celebrations turned out and in, the space of a few hours, climbed the hill and erected our first relay.
-It was then that we realised how essential community involvement was essential to the project.
+Amazingly, one afternoon in very early January, a group of about eight residents of Arnisdale and Corran, all somewhat the worse for wear from [Hogmanay] celebrations turned out and, in the space of a few hours, climbed the hill and erected our first relay.
+It was then that we realised the importance of community involvement to the project.

 By the summer of 2008 we had completed the research testbed, a ring of five relays, and a number of research projects were started as